-Craig was called to the bar in 2005 and undertook his readership under the tutelage of Dr Andrew Bell SC, currently the President of the New South Wales Court of Appeal.
+Craig was called to the bar in 2005 and undertook his readership under the tutelage of His Honour Dr Andrew Bell SC, the Chief Justice of the New South Wales.

 He has a broad commercial practice including building and construction, general commercial, Australian Consumer Law, shipping/transport, corporations/insolvency, equity, professional negligence, cross boarder litigation and anti-suit injunctions.
 He regularly appears in the Federal, Supreme, and District Courts as well as in NCAT.
 Craig also appears as counsel in mediations and commercial arbitrations, both domestic and international.

 In 2015 Craig undertook a Diploma International Commercial Arbitration at Jesus College, University of Oxford under the tutelage of Professor Doug Jones.
 In 2017 Craig was appointed a Fellow of the Chartered Institute of Arbitrators in London, and the following year was appointed Fellow of the Australian Centre for International Commercial Arbitration in Sydney.
 Craig is a NSW Bar ADR Approved Arbitrator and has been appointed to the NSW District Court Arbitration Panel.
 He has appeared as counsel in leading reported cases in respect to enforcement of foreign arbitral awards in Australia.